 Tesla, Inc. designs, develops, manufactures, leases, and sells electric vehicles, and energy generation and storage systems in the United States, China, and internationally.
 The company operates in two segments, Automotive; and Energy Generation and Storage.
-The company offers electric vehicles, as
+The company offers el

 Gross Margin